Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 last notable thing a dimension contains is a synchronization object - _Mutex_ - which we will see heavily used throughout these steps.

+### core.Temporal

-The majority of the work in these steps will leverage the final package of core - `calc` - this is a container of helper methods for _creating_ and _working with_ dimensions.
+The majority of the work in these steps will leverage the final package of core - `temporal` - this is a container of helper methods for _creating_ and _working with_ dimensions.